LGBT books – Best stories for secondary pupils

-Make sure your library shelves are as inclusive as you’d like your school to be, with these empowering and empathetic reads, says Barbara Band…
+Make sure your library shelves are as inclusive as you’d like your school to be, with these empowering and empathetic reads…

 - by Teachwire

 Literature has a unique power to forge resilience and send a message that ‘you are not alone’.
-This is particularly true for young people who may be struggling with their sexuality or gender identity, so providing literature on LGBT+ themes in your school library can be a great way to supplement your school’s ongoing work to promote diversity and inclusion.
+This is particularly true for young people who may be struggling with their sexuality or gender identity.

+Providing LGBT books in your school library can be a great way to supplement your school’s ongoing work to promote diversity and inclusion.

+However, the reality is that some secondary school libraries lack the availability of LGBT books.
 Schools may struggle to identify relevant texts that are engaging for young readers while also being age-appropriate and providing real educational value.

 Boy Meets Boy